yandex-cloud/docs/en/speechkit/tts/api/tts-ogg.md

 * [Voice](../voices.md): `filipp`.
 * Other parameters were left with their default values.

 The Yandex account or federated account are authenticated using an [IAM token](../../../iam/concepts/authorization/iam-token.md).
 If you use your service account, you don't need to pass the folder ID in the request.
-For more information about authentication in the {{ speechkit-name }} API, see [{#T}](../../concepts/auth.md).
+For more information about authentication in the {{speechkit-name}} API, see [{#T}](../../concepts/auth.md).

 {% list tabs %}